 Race/ethnicity: In the United States, the white population is more likely to develop certain types of lymphoma.

-The signs and symptoms for lymphoma are different for each person and are dependent on where in the body the cancer is located.
-In the beginning stages, they are not specific which makes them easy to overlook.
-The symptoms also differ depending the type of lymphoma.
-The more common symptoms include swollen glands, fever, night sweats, fatigue, weight loss, cough and shortness of breath.
+The signs and symptoms of lymphoma differ for each person and depend on where the cancer is located in the body.
+In the beginning stages, they are not specific, making them easy to overlook.
+The symptoms also differ depending on the type of lymphoma.
+The more common symptoms include swollen glands, fever, night sweats, fatigue, weight loss, cough, and shortness of breath.